nanikjava/articles/content/post/golang.md

 * Resources
  * https://github.com/golang/go/wiki/LearnConcurrency
  * https://golang.org/ref/spec#Send_statements

-* Both the channel and the value expression are evaluated before communication begins.
+Both the channel and the value expression are evaluated before communication begins.
 Communication blocks until the send can proceed.
 A send on an unbuffered channel can proceed if a receiver is ready.
 A send on a buffered channel can proceed if there is room in the buffer.
 A send on a closed channel proceeds by causing a run-time panic.
 Communication on nil channels can never proceed, a select with only nil channels and no default case blocks forever.
-* Every time running a goroutine(..) we must think how it will finish.
-What will be the trigger to return or exit from the gorotine
-* At any time we want to to send data into a channel make sure the channel variable is send as parameter to the called method
 {{< highlight go >}}
 repeatFn := func(
     done <-chan interface{},